spotfiresoftware/tibco-streaming-samples/modelops/README.md

 ---
-Copyright (c) 2022, TIBCO Software Inc.
+Copyright (c) 2022-2023 Cloud Software Group, Inc.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: